 A clause is a group of words with a subject and a predicate.
 Clauses can be independent or dependent.

 An independent clause makes a complete thought, which is a sentence.

 A dependent clause can not stand alone and is also called a subordinate clause.

 There are three types of dependent clauses:

-To summarize, if your question is, “How to use an adverb clause” you use it just like you would an adverb.
+To summarize, you use an adverb clause just like you would an adverb.

 Adverb clauses modify verbs and adjectives or participles if they are acting like an adjective.
 Following are sentences showing examples for each kind of adverb clause according to its function.
 The adverb clause is underlined.